sgohlke/graphql-kotlin-ktor/README.md

 The federation schema can be tested by importing it into Apollo Gateway, see https://github.com/sgohlke/apollo-api-gateway-example.

 Use Dockerfile(example):
-- Run maven package in project
+- Run gradle build in project
 - Execute **docker build -t kotlingql .** in project root folder
 - Run **docker run --name kotlingql -d -p 7001:7001 kotlingql**